Pencil: Health

 Residual graphite from a pencil stick is not poisonous, and graphite is harmless if consumed.

 Although lead has not been used for writing since antiquity, such as in Roman styli, lead poisoning from pencils was not uncommon.
-Until the middle of the 20th century the paint used for the outer coating could contain high concentrations of lead, and this could be ingested when the pencil was sucked or chewed.
+Until the middle of the 20th century, the paint used for the outer coating could contain high concentrations of lead, and this could be ingested when the pencil was sucked or chewed.

 Manufacture

 The lead of the pencil is a mix of finely ground graphite and clay powders.
-Before the two substances are mixed, they are separately cleaned of foreign matter and dried in a manner that creates large square cakes.
-Once the cakes have fully dried, the graphite and the clay squares are mixed together using water.
+Before the two substances are mixed, they are separately cleaned of foreign matter and dried to form large square cakes.
+Once the cakes have fully dried, the graphite and the clay squares are mixed using water.
 The amount of clay content added to the graphite depends on the intended pencil hardness (lower proportions of clay makes the core softer), and the amount of time spent on grinding the mixture determines the quality of the lead.
 The mixture is then shaped into long spaghetti-like strings, straightened, dried, cut, and then tempered in a kiln.
-The resulting strings are dipped in oil or molten wax, which seeps into the tiny holes of the material and allows for the smooth writing ability of the pencil.
+The resulting strings are dipped in oil or molten wax, which seeps into the material's tiny pores and enables the pencil's smooth writing.
 A juniper or incense-cedar plank with several long parallel grooves is cut to fashion a "slat," and the graphite/clay strings are inserted into the grooves.
 Another grooved plank is glued on top, and the whole assembly is then cut into individual pencils, which are then varnished or painted.
-Many pencils feature an eraser on the top and so the process is usually still considered incomplete at this point.
-Each pencil has a shoulder cut on one end of the pencil to allow for a metal ferrule to be secured onto the wood.
-A rubber plug is then inserted into the ferrule for a functioning eraser on the end of the pencil.
+Many pencils feature an eraser on the top, and so the process is usually still considered incomplete at this point.
+Each pencil has a shoulder cut on one end to allow a metal ferrule to be secured to the wood.
+A rubber plug is then inserted into the ferrule to provide a functional eraser at the end of the pencil.